 - bronchoscopy – to look inside your windpipe (trachea) and lungs

-- ERCP (endoscopic retrograde cholangio pancreatography) – to look at your liver, pancreas and bile ducts
+- Endoscopic retrograde cholangio pancreatography (ERCP) – to look at your liver, pancreas and bile ducts

 Your doctor might attach an ultrasound probe to the endoscope.
 This is called an endoscopic ultrasound.
 Ultrasound uses sound waves to build up a picture of the area.
-Your doctor might use it to look at the outer layers of the food pipe (oesophagus) or stomach for example, and the area around it.
+Your doctor might use it to look at your food pipe (oesophagus), stomach and the area around it.
 They may be able to see if nearby lymph nodes are swollen (enlarged).

 During the test, doctors can put small surgical instruments through the endoscope to take samples of tissue.